Witnesses gave first aid to mortally wounded gang member

 Witnesses have described giving Outlaws motorcycle club member Peter Lui first aid after he was stabbed and mortally wounded in daylight on a Napier street.

-"There was a lot of blood on his clothing and he was bleeding pretty badly," Kelvin Wildbore told a murder trial at the High Court at Napier today.
+"There was a lot of blood on his clothing and he was bleeding pretty badly," one man told a murder trial at the High Court at Napier today .

-Another man quickly on the scene, Robin Holthusen, said that Lui was also "bloody in the mouth".

-Wildbore, who works at KR Tong Engineering works in Napier's Mersey St, said he saw the attack on Lui on the afternoon of March 29 last year, and alerted his workmates that someone had been stabbed.
+The first witness, who works at an engineering firm in Napier's Mersey St, said he saw the attack on Lui on the afternoon of March 29 last year and alerted his workmates that someone had been stabbed.

 He grabbed a first aid kit and went to Lui's aid, concentrating on his arm and shoulder where blood was soaking through his shirt.